 Network Security

 Network security extends beyond basic connectivity concerns.
-Administrators implement a myriad of measures, including firewalls, intrusion detection systems (IDS), and VPNs, to protect data and systems from unauthorized access and evolving cyber threats.
+Administrators implement a myriad of measures, including intrusion detection systems (IDS) and VPNs, to protect data and systems from unauthorized access and evolving cyber threats.
 With the increasing sophistication of cyber attacks, network security remains a dynamic and critical aspect of administration.

 Firewalls